Panel vote sends Trump impeachment charges to full House

-WASHINGTON (AP) — Democrats propelled President Donald Trump’s impeachment toward a vote by the full U.S. House on Friday, as the Judiciary Committee approved charges of abuse of power and obstruction of Congress in the constitutional and political storm that has divided Congress and the nation.
+WASHINGTON (AP) — Democrats propelled President Donald Trump’s impeachment toward a historic vote by the full U.S. House as the Judiciary Committee on Friday approved charges of abuse of power and obstruction of Congress.
+It’s the latest major step in the constitutional and political storm that has divided Congress and the nation.

 The House is expected to approve the two articles of impeachment next week, before lawmakers depart for the holidays.

-The partisan committee split — 23 Democrats to 17 Republicans — reflects the general atmosphere in the full Congress.
+The partisan split in the committee vote — 23 Democrats to 17 Republicans — reflects the atmosphere in Congress.
 The Democratic-majority House is expected to approve the charges against Trump next week, but the Republican-controlled Senate is likely to acquit him after a January trial.

 Trump is accused, in the first article, of abusing his presidential power by asking Ukraine to investigate his 2020 rival Joe Biden while holding military aid as leverage, and, in the second, of obstructing Congress by blocking the House’s efforts to probe his actions.

-“No one is above the law; the president will be held accountable for his abuse of power and for his obstruction of Congress,” House Speaker Nancy Pelosi said on Thursday as the Judiciary panel argued over the charges.
+“Today is a solemn and sad day,” Chairman Jerrold Nadler, D-N.Y., told reporters after the session, marking the third time in U.S. history the panel had voted to recommend impeaching a president.
+He said the full House would act ”expeditiously.”‘

-After Friday’s votes, Trump’s press secretary, Stephanie Grisham, labeled the proceedings a “desperate charade” and said, “The President looks forward to receiving in the Senate the fair treatment and due process which continues to be disgracefully denied to him by the House.”
+After the milestone votes, Trump’s press secretary, Stephanie Grisham, labeled the proceedings a “desperate charade” and said, “The President looks forward to receiving in the Senate the fair treatment and due process which continues to be disgracefully denied to him by the House.”

-Chairman Jerrold Nadler, D-N.Y., who had said he wanted lawmakers to “search their consciences” before casting their votes, gaveled in the landmark but brief session.
+Voting was swift and solemn, with none of the fiery speeches and weighty nods to history that defined the previous two days of debate,including 14 hours that stretched nearly to midnight Thursday.
+Nadler abruptly halted that rancoroussession so voting could be held in daylight, for all Americans to see.

-Voting was swift and solemn, with none of the fiery speeches and commentary with weighty nods to history that have defined the days of debate, including 14 hours that stretched nearly to midnight Thursday.
+Nadler, who had said he wanted lawmakers to “search their consciences” before casting their votes, gaveled in the landmark but brief morning session at the Capitol.

 Lawmakers responded “aye” or “yes” for the Democrats, and simple:”no’s” from the Republicans.